xinabox/arduino-SG03/README.md

 <img src="extras/SG03.png" width="35%" height="auto" align="right">
 Library for SG03: Alcohol Sensor

+This module can be purchased on [Xinabox CC](https://xinabox.cc/products/SG03/).

 ## About the SG03
 This ☒CHIP is equipped to detect alcohol vapor , just like your common breathalyzer.
 It has a high sensitivity and fast response time.
-Sensor provides an analog resistive output based on alcohol concentration.
+Sensor provides an analog output based on alcohol concentration.

-## Requirments
+## Requirements
   - [☒Core Library](https://github.com/xinabox/xCore)
   - [Arduino IDE 1.8.1](https://www.arduino.cc/en/main/software)
   - ☒CHIP CWO1 or CC01 or CR01